Jay-Jeongwoo/me/set3/readme.md

 **My Jounal**

 _exercise 1_
-loop_ranger: still wondering how i can generate this without using range().
+loop_ranger: still wondering how i can generate this without using range function.

 lone_ranger: As usual, started with empty list and then append i, which have been assigned the range.